-It's none other than sugar.
-Most people view sugary foods as tasty, satisfying, and irresistible treats.
-But I believe that there are three words that can more accurately describe sugar: toxic, addicting, and deadly.
+This additive is none other than sugar.
+Most people view sugary foods as tasty, satisfying and irresistible treats.
+But I believe there are three words that can more accurately describe sugar: toxic, addictive and deadly.

-Sugar, in my opinion, is one of the most damaging substances that you can ingest — and what's terrifying about it is that it's just so abundant in our everyday diet.
+Sugar, in my opinion, is one of the most damaging substances that you can ingest — and what's terrifying about it is that it's very abundant in our everyday diet.
 This intense addiction to sugar is becoming rampant, not just among adults, but in children as well.

-But how exactly does sugar work in our body, and what are the side effects of eating too much sugar on people's health?
+But how exactly does sugar work in your body, and what are the side effects of excess sugar on your health?

-Euromonitor's study costs $1200 to access; the Washington Post interprets the study for free here.
-It's definitely alarming, considering the average Englishman during the 1700s only consumed four pounds of sugar per year1 – and that's most likely from healthful natural sources like fruits, and not from the processed foods you see in supermarket shelves today.
+This is definitely alarming, considering the average Englishman in the 1700s consumed only 4 pounds of sugar per year4 — and that was mostly from healthful natural sources like fruits, quite unlike the processed foods you see in supermarket shelves today.

 What's even more disturbing is that people are consuming excessive sugar in the form of fructose or high-fructose corn syrup (HFCS).
-This highly processed form of sugar is cheaper yet 20 percent sweeter than regular table sugar, which is why many food and beverage manufacturers decided to use it for their products, as it would allow them to save money in the long run.
+This highly processed form of sugar is cheaper to produce, yet 20 percent sweeter than regular table sugar, which is why many food and beverage manufacturers decided to use it in their products.

 HFCS is found in almost all types of processed foods and drinks today.
 Just take a look at this infographic to see just how much fructose is hiding in some of the most common foods you eat.